Knappek/Knappek.github.io/docs/homelab/index.md

 ![Trunk Port Group](images/trunk-pg.png)

-Looking into the vyos configuration we thus have two network interface - `eth0` is the `Home Network` and `eth1` is the trunk port group:
+Looking into the vyos configuration we thus have two network interfaces - `eth0` is the `Home Network` and `eth1` is the trunk port group:

 ```sh
 vyos@vyos# show interfaces